JakubVanek/lms2012-stuff/lmsbmp/lmsbmp.md

 # OPTIONS

---dither *true*/*false*
-: Enable or disable dithering.
-To enhance image quality, it is enabled by default.

---cutoff *level*
-: When dithering is disabled, this value is used as a threshold for deciding whether a pixel should be black or white.

---topng
-: When this flag is specified, RGF files will be converted to PNG.
-When this flag is omitted, JPEG or PNG files will be converted to RGF.

-*in-file*
+--in=*in-file*
-: Input image, this can be either a JPEG/PNG file or a RGF file.
+: Input image, this can be either a RGF image or a JPEG/PNG/GIF image.
-  This depends on the program mode; see **--topng** switch.
-By default, this is the JPEG/PNG file.

-*out-file*
+--out=*out-file*
-: Output path, this can be either a PNG file or a RGF file.
+: Output image, this can be either a RGF image or a JPEG/PNG/GIF image.

-  This depends on the program mode; see **--topng** switch.
-By default, this is the EV3 RGF file.
+-x=*x0*
+: Crop the source image to start at this origin x coordinate.

+-y=*y0*
+: Crop the source image to start at this origin y coordinate.

+-w=*width*
+: Crop the source image to have the following width.
+If RGF is specified as the destination format, the image is also cropped to be at most 255 pixels wide.

+-h=*height*
+: Crop the source image to have the following height.
+If RGF is specified as the destination format, the image is also cropped to be at most 255 pixels tall.

+--bt601=*true/false*
+: Whether to perform RGB -> BT.601 grayscale conversion before saving the image.
+This may make the image look better or worse, so it is best to try and see what looks better.